Skip to Content

 How to Sing Happy Birthday in Navajo

 It seems like there is a birthday song tradition in every single country, and Navajo is no different.
-You’ll be pleased to know that not only is it the same tune as the English language version of the happy birthday song, but it’s only one line repeated four times.
+You’ll be pleased to know that not only is it the same tune as the English language version of the Happy Birthday song, but it’s only one line repeated four times.

 Here is a video to help you get the pronunciation right: